AnnaKarolineNunes/CriandoAbasNoAndroid/README.md

     }
 }

-Passo 4: Configurar as abas dentro do método onCreate no MainActivity.java
+Passo 4: Configurar as Abas no MainActivity.java

     ```